 As intelNews reported back in July, Newsweek’s veteran intelligence correspondent Jeff Stein responded to the news of Pollard’s release by posing an interesting question: when Pollard is released, will he have access to close to $1 million in spy wages that his Israeli handlers are reputed to have deposited for him in a Swiss bank account?
 In his article, Stein wondered whether Israel had continued to deposit $30,000 a year in Pollard’s reputed Swiss bank account, which is a standard practice for intelligence agencies.
 If the answer is yes, then the amount available today would be in the neighborhood of $1 million.
 If Pollard moves to Israel following his release on Friday, as many believe he will, will he then have access to the money he earned by spying on the US government as an unregistered agent of a foreign power?
 And if so, how should this be expected to affect the already rocky relations between Washington and Tel Aviv?

-Stein said he spoke to Pollard’s New York lawyer, Eliot Lauer, who called the rumors of a secret Swiss bank account “poppycock” and added that Pollard had been “secured employment and housing […] in the New York area”.
+Stein quoted Pollard’s New York lawyer, Eliot Lauer, who called the rumors of a secret Swiss bank account “poppycock” and added that Pollard had “secured employment and housing […] in the New York area”.
 Additionally, there are some who speculate that Pollard may not be allowed to leave the US as part of the conditions of his parole.
 At this stage, however, nobody knows for sure.
-Stein contacted the US Parole Commission, NCIS and the Central Intelligence Agency, but all declined comment.